Document // OPENAURA-01 pradelgorithm/openaura

 Updates must be repeatable.

-The same repo, same configuration, and same time window should produce the same kind of brief every run.
-It works because the ritual is small enough to survive every week.
+The same repository, configuration, and time window should produce the same kind of brief every run.
+The ritual works because it is small enough to survive every week.

 R.05Scale